One of the biggest dilemma that CTOs and developers have to face when developing a cross-platform app is choosing the framework for their app.

 Since Flutter is compiled into the native ARM code for both Android and iOS, performance is the one issue that it would never face.

-Contemplate Development Time
+6. Development Time

 The bunch of mobile app development companies that have emerged these days have demonstrated their excellence in the timely delivery of projects and React Native has remained one of the best partners for all these companies.

 In the comparison of react native vs flutter, Flutter is new and requires considerable time to develop projects and if we talk about this framework in this particular aspect.
 React Native has ready-to-use components that help accelerate the landscape of mobile application development without creating much problems for app developers.

 Flutter vs React Native Verdict: React native is the winner with lesser development time among the two.

-Assess API Capabilities
+7. API Capabilities

 You’ll find application programming interfaces (APIs) to support geolocation, Bluetooth and other features.
 However, don’t count on React Native for customizing your graphics since it lacks this type of drawing tool.

 Flutter vs React Native Verdict: Flutter is the winner in terms of API capabilities as it offers more customisation.

-Analyse Hot Reload
+8. Hot Reload